mikeygough/my-ACS-1111-Object-Oriented-Programming-Pygame-Tutorial/03-making-things-move/readme.md

 ![challenge-1](../images/03-challenge-1.png)

-Use this image fro the Strawberry:
+Use this image for the Strawberry:

 ![Strawberry](../solutions/strawberry.png)